Features

 Use Actions menu > Recalculate Charges to recalculate fixed charges for a feature.
 The form shows the date range that will be recalculated.
 This action is typically used in expert mode.

-To drop or reinstate a feature, use the Actions menu on the feature view:
+To manage a feature’s status, use the Actions menu on the feature view:

 • Actions menu > Drop Feature: Stops billing for this feature and calculates final charges.